apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

-            This method is optional to implement and is useful for performing any cleanup or finalization operations after the UDTF has finished processing all rows.
+            This method is optional to implement and is useful for performing any cleanup or finalization operations after the UDTF has finished processing all rows in a partition.
 It can also be used to yield additional rows if needed.

-            You may choose to implement this method if you have specific tasks to perform once all rows have been processed, such as releasing resources or appending summary rows to the result.

             Yields
             ------